abd21-ic/CMEECourseWork/week1/README.md

 **Usage:** bash variables.sh 1 two

 ---
-* CompileLaTeX.sh
+* compilelatex.sh

-Script which compiles *FirstExample.tex* and cleanups any auxillary files.
+Script which compiles LaTeX files and cleanups any auxillary files.
+Compiles the `.pdf` in `../results`.

-**Usage:** bash CompileLaTeX.sh FirstExample.tex
+**Usage:** bash compilelatex.sh FirstExample.tex

 ## Other Files